 Find out the immigration consultant's history.
 You can quickly verify to see if they are licensed in California once you have an immigration consultant's name.
 Immigration consultants must be registered with the Secretary of State and file a bond of $100,000.
 Check online for a bond from an immigration consultant or call 916-653-3984.
 They may not have a bond, or the advisor may not be trustworthy if you can't locate the consultant's bond.

 Get a contract in writing.
 Insist on getting a formal contract if you plan to employ an immigration consultant.
-The contract should list what the counselor is going to do, the fees you plan to pay, and any expenses.
+The contract should list what the counselor will do, the fees you plan to pay, and any expenses.
 It ought to be in your native language and English.
 You can cancel the deal and get your cash back if you change your mind within 72 hours.
-After the initial 72 hours, you can also cancel your contract at any time.
+After the initial 72 hours, you can cancel your contract anytime.
 You are making sure in writing that you terminate the deal.